Wpdas/movie-chat-app/README.md

 nvm use ; yarn start
 ```

+The application will run at the address: [http://localhost:3000/](http://localhost:3000/)

 ## :file_folder: Architecture

 The initial part of the project's architecture was focused on the standard formatting of the code.
 And for that, the **ESLint** and **Prettier** tools are being used.